scriptkitties/fglt/index.md

 Check out the [IRC guide]({{ "irc.html" | prepend: site.baseurl }}) in case you
 want more real-time discussion.

+For any official announcements or appeals to staff, please join the [mailing list](https://ml.tyil.email/mailman/listinfo/fglt).
+If you are new to the concept of mailing lists, read the instructions on how to use it on the ML site.

 Resources:

 - `man` &lt;insert command here&gt;